-Many times, the problems that people say they have is that a peony just won’t bloom.
+Many times, the problem that people say they have is that a peony just won’t bloom.
 But sometimes, the problem isn’t getting the buds.
 The problem is that the buds won’t open.

 Is Your Peony Growing in Full Sun?